 According to the CDC, almost all cervical cancers are caused by human papillomavirus (HPV).
 HPV is a sexually transmitted infection (STI) that has many variants (more than 40).
 High-risk variants of HPV may cause cervical cancer because they are not successfully controlled by the immune system.

 As a result, infection persists, in some cases over many years, and this can lead to cell changes in the cervix.
 If left untreated, these cell changes may get worse and become cancerous.
-Getting vaccinated with a HPV vaccine can prevent infection with disease-causing HPV variants that cause infection-related cancers or genital warts.
-Practicing safe sex by using condoms can also reduce your chance of getting HPV.
+Getting vaccinated with an HPV vaccine can prevent infection from variants of HPV that cause infection-related cancers or genital warts.
+Practicing safe sex by using condoms can also reduce your risk.